 Introduction

 The next step in our tutorial is to support magic link authentication, which will allow users to log in using their email address and a magic link sent to their inbox.
-To sign up users using this method, we’ll be using the following curl command:
+To sign up users using this method, we’ll be using the following curl command:- Replace the

 $API_KEY